 Transitions In Adult Care

-The Transitions in Adult Care module is intended to:
+The Transitions in Adult Care module will:

-- provide information and resources to help family and friend caregivers throughout their caregiving journey,
+- provide information and resources to help family and friend caregivers throughout their caregiving journey;

 We use the words caregiver, family and friend caregiver, and unpaid caregiver, to refer to the person giving care.
 We use the words care recipient and loved one to refer to the person receiving care.
 See Caregiving Language for further terms.